1j01/nxt-ultrasonic-mouser/README.md

 It's not supposed to move the mouse when you're not interacting with it, but if it goes rouge, just turn off your NXT.

 1. Turn on the NXT and connect it to your computer.
-Duh.
-1. Use `sudo python main.py`.
-(Without sudo I get `usb.USBError: could not set config 1: Operation not permitted`)
+2. Connect the Ultrasonic sensor to port 4.
+You'll probably want to attach it directly to the NXT brick.
+3. Use `sudo python main.py`.
+(If you don't want to use sudo, you can apparently configure some udev rules for USB access, but I haven't tried this)
-1. You'll probably get a BrickNotFound error or something else.
-The BrickNotFound error can also mean some things aren't installed.
+4. You'll probably get a BrickNotFound error or something else.
 Good luck.
-1. Connect the Ultrasonic sensor to port 4.
-(You'll probably want to attach it directly to the NXT brick)
-1. Calibration: Follow the instructions.
-If you want to use it sitting down, calibrate it by casually pointing to the top and bottom of the screen.
+5. Calibration: Follow the instructions.
+If you want to use it by casually pointing, calibrate it by casually pointing.
+The settings are stored in `config.ini`.
 To recalibrate, use `sudo python main.py --recalibrate`

 ```
 usage: (sudo) main.py [-h] [-d {left,right,up,down}] [-r] [-c] [-b] [-w]